8 Estimation, Confidence Intervals, and Bootstrapping

 Learning check

-(LC8.14) Construct a 95% confidence interval for the median weight of all almonds.
-Use the percentile method.
-Would it be appropriate to also use the standard-error method?
+(LC8.14) Construct a 95% confidence interval for the median weight of all almonds with the percentile method.
+Is it appropriate to also use the standard-error method?

-(LC8.15) What are the advantages of using the infer package for constructing confidence intervals?
+(LC8.15) What are the advantages of using infer

 (LC8.16) What is the main purpose of bootstrapping in statistical inference?

-• B. To generate multiple samples from the original data for estimating population parameters and constructing confidence intervals.
+- B. To generate multiple samples from the original data for estimating parameters.

 (LC8.18) What is a key difference between the percentile method and the standard error method for constructing confidence intervals using bootstrap samples?

-• A. The percentile method requires the population standard deviation, while the standard error method does not.
+- A. The percentile method requires the population standard deviation.

-• B. The percentile method uses the middle 95% of bootstrap sample statistics, while the standard error method uses an estimated standard error from bootstrap samples.
+- B. The percentile method uses the middle 95% of bootstrap statistics, while the standard error method relies on the estimated standard error.

-• C. The standard error method always results in a narrower confidence interval than the percentile method.
+- C. The standard error method always results in a narrower confidence interval.

-• D. The percentile method requires more bootstrap samples than the standard error method.
+- D. The percentile method requires more bootstrap samples.

 8.3 Additional remarks about the bootstrap